 Lokpal Chairman launched the new logo for the apex anti-corruption ombudsman.
 A new motto, “Ma Gridhah Kasyasvidhanam (Do not be greedy for anyone’s wealth)”, was also adopted.

-- A Lokpal is an anti-corruption authority of ombudsman who represents the public interest in India.
+- A Lokpal is an anti-corruption ombudsman who represents the public interest in India

 - The Lokpal has jurisdiction over central government to inquire into allegations of corruption against its public functionaries and for matters connected to corruption.